Italian Papihound (Italian Greyhound & Papillon Mix): Pictures, Traits & Facts

 The Papillon is a lap dog, in some respects, but he will require plenty of exercises because he is an active and playful little pup.
 They will enjoy every minute they get to spend with their owner.
 This includes the time they spend on the couch with you, but they will also be happy chasing after a ball or even partaking in agility classes and other training.

 The Italian Papihound is more popular in some regions than others.
-If you live in a region where the hybrid breed is popular, usually because of the combination of small size and friendly nature, then you should expect to pay up to $1,200.
-In other areas, you may be able to get one of this breed for around $800.
+If you live in a region where the hybrid breed is popular, usually because of the combination of small size and friendly nature, you can expect to pay quite a bit for these pups.
 Don’t simply opt for the cheapest dog you can find, though: always ensure that you buy a good example of the dog from a reputable breeder.

 To find a reputable breeder, check your local area.
 Join breed groups and check with hybrid kennel clubs.
 Although the Italian Papihound is not recognized as a breed by main kennel clubs because they are not purebred, hybrid clubs will recognize them and may have details of breeders.
 If you can get details this way, it reduces the likelihood of using a disreputable breeder and can help you buy a dog with confidence that you are getting the breed you expect.